vmware-tanzu/velero/design/csi-snapshots.md

 * Implementing similar logic in a Velero VolumeSnapshotter plugin was considered.
 However, this is inappropriate given CSI's data model, which requires a PVC/PV's StorageClass.
 Given the arguments to the VolumeSnapshotter interface, the plugin would have to instantiate its own client and do queries against the Kubernetes API server to get the necessary information.

 This is unnecessary given the fact that the `BackupItemAction` and `RestoreItemAction` APIs can act directly on the appropriate objects.

+Additionally, the VolumeSnapshotter plugins and CSI volume snapshot drivers overlap - both produce a snapshot on backup and a PersistentVolume on restore.
+Thus, there's not a logical place to fit the creation of VolumeSnapshot creation in the VolumeSnapshotter interface.

 * Implement CSI logic directly in Velero core code.
 The plugins could be packaged separately, but that doesn't necessarily make sense with server and client changes being made to accomodate CSI snapshot lookup.